Dee-chen/Tree2gd/README.rst

                        required)
   --only_script        Only generate scripts, not run automatically.
   --cds2tree           Use cds sequence to construct gene tree.
+  --synteny            Using the results of the covariance analysis, the GD ratio and Ks distribution were optimized. **Gene annotations information for each species need to be provided in the input folder as *.bed files

 Detailed parameter configuration file : config.ini